 Do I need to purchase separate semester parking passes if I attend more than one location?

-No – one semester parking pass is valid for every location in the Los Rios district.
-For example, a SCC parking permit can be used at ARC.
-NOTE: Daily parking permits, however, are only valid at the campus where purchased.
+No. One semester parking pass is valid for every location in the Los Rios district.
+For example, an SCC parking permit can be used at ARC.
+Note: Daily parking permits, however, are only valid at the campus where purchased.